maxpou-slides/vue-workshop/README.md

 For this workshop we will learn about Vue.js.
 Don't worry if you are a beginner, the tutorial can be followed by people new too!

+**Warning**: this workshop uses the **StackOverflow API** which is subject to [Rate Limit (10.000 requests per IP per day)](https://api.stackexchange.com/docs/throttle).
+This limit can be reach easyly with the Webpack's Hot-reload module.

 ## Links

 * [Slides](http://slides.maxpou.fr/vue-workshop/)